TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 ### Sanitize and Validate on the Server

-Client-side validation is cute, but it’s not enough.
+Client-side validation is cute, but it's not enough.
 Always sanitize and validate data on the server side.
 Better safe than sorry, right?

 ---

 ## Conclusion

 Forms are often where the magic happens—whether it's signing up for a newsletter, completing a checkout, or submitting a contact form.
-Follow these best practices, and you’ll create forms that are not only functional but user-friendly, secure, and accessible.
+Follow these best practices, and you'll create forms that are not only functional but user-friendly, secure, and accessible.
 Now get to work and turn those forms into a smooth experience your users will actually enjoy (well, as much as anyone can enjoy filling out a form).